MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 An index locating the element at the position from which the copy is made, with a default value of 0.

 *count*\
-The number of characters to include in the substring, if they are present.
+The number of characters to include in the substring, if they're present.

 ### Return Value

-A string_view object that represents the specified sub-sequence of elements.
+A string_view object that represents the specified subsequence of elements.

 ## <a name="swap"></a> basic_string_view::swap